An Interview with Jose Maria Sison, Founding Chairman of the Communist Party of the Philippines

 13. How has the Filipino movement sought to confront the postmodernism and anti-communism that is perpetuated in the bourgeois academy and is so prominent in movements of opposition in the imperialist countries, especially in North America?
 Do these ideas have strong purchase in the urban centers and amongst the petty-bourgeoisie and intelligentsia in the Philippines?
 If so, how have these manifested themselves against the Philippine revolution?

-At any rate, there are relatively far more bourgeois reformists in the imperialist-funded nongovernmental organizations and Trotskyites and crypto-Trotskyites bred by their masters in various capitalist countries.
-I have recently done my bit of ideological combat by publishing the book, On the Philosophy of Marxism-Leninism-Maoism, and including my critiques of subjectivist idealism.
+At any rate, there are relatively far more bourgeois reformists in the imperialist-funded non governmental organizations and Trotskyites and crypto-Trotskyites bred by their masters in various capitalist countries.
+I have recently done my bit of ideological combat by publishing the book, On the Philosophy of Marxism-Leninism-Maoism, and have included my critiques of subjectivist idealism.
 I have also written articles on the Frankfurt school, Austrian school, French postmodernism, the British analytic philosophy and so on.

 14. Now onto matters pertaining to the international situation.
 You have repeatedly pointed to the increasingly favorable objective situation for proletarian revolution in the world today.
 What are the subjective factors holding back the development of new revolutionary movements and parties?